adjust/android_sdk/README.md

 ![][android]

 On the top of the next screen click the `Browse...` button and locate the folder you extracted in step 1.
-Select the AdjustIo subfolder and click `Open`.
+Select the Adjust subfolder and click `Open`.
-In the `Projects:` group make sure the AdjustIo project is selected.
+In the `Projects:` group make sure the Adjust project is selected.
 Also tick the option `Copy projects into workspace` and click `Finish`.

 ![][import]

-### 3. Add the AdjustIo library to your project
+### 3. Add the Adjust library to your project

 In the Package Explorer right click on your Android project and select `Properties`.